 How the SSA Determines if your Malignant Brain Tumor is Severe

 A malignant tumor is one that is significantly different from its surrounding tissue.
 Malignant tumors typically grow faster than benign tumors and they can invade other parts of the body.
 When someone says that they have brain cancer, they likely mean that they have a malignant brain tumor.
 While brain tumors can spread, they often remain in the brain and the spine.
 However, an untreated malignant tumor will eventually lead to death.

 The SSA evaluates malignant brain tumors under the criteria contained in Listing 13.13.
 To qualify at Step 3 of the sequential evaluation process one must show either “Central nervous system malignant neoplasms” or a “peripheral nerve or spinal root neoplasm”.
 The former can be shown though the presence of highly malignant tumors that are documented to have metasteses.
 Other grounds include the presence of grade III or IV astrocytomas (a type of brain cancer), glioblastoma multiforme (the most common and most aggressive type of astrocytoma), ependymoblastoma (malignant childhood brain tumor), diffuse intrinsic brain stem gliomas (tumor that starts in brain of spinal cord that can spread), or neoplasms (tumors) that return despite therapy.
 The later can be shown when the condition is metastatic or when the neoplasm is progressive or recurrent despite therapy.

-Put our Social Security Disability Experience to work for you in Springdale
+Put our Disability Experience to Work for You